 - The video supervisory calls (SVC’s) had one register reserved for unspecified reasons.
 William Schroeder once confirmed that it was reserved for color.

 - The sound SVC parameters imply sound capabilities better than those present in the Model 4.
-(Actually, the unused logic in the Model 4 sound board suggests that it was originally designed with better sound than the Model 4 shipped with.)
+(Actually, unused logic in the Model 4 sound board suggests it was originally designed with better sound than the Model 4 shipped with.)

 - The extended memory SVC could support up to 4 MB, even though a stock Model 4 was only capable of using 128K.

-It’s easy to see how a “Model 5″ with color, sound, and a 16-bit processor could have rivaled any contemporary computer while still providing backwards compatibility with the Model III and Model 4.
-Perhaps more importantly, it could have provided a clear upgrade path for future TRS-80 computers.
+It’s easy to see how a “Model 5″ with color, sound, and a 16-bit processor could have competed with any contemporary computer while still providing backwards compatibility with the Model III and Model 4.
+Perhaps more importantly, it could have provided a clear upgrade path for future TRS‑80 computers.

 But unfortunately, it was not to be.
 For a variety of reasons, Radio Shack never took the development of the computer very far.
 The biggest reason was the many problems Zilog had with the incredibly powerful, but much delayed Z800.
 Although announced in 1982, Zilog didn’t produce the part until 1987 (as the Z280), far too late to be useful.
 Other factors, such as a switch in focus to MS-DOS and internal politics within Radio Shack, doomed the project before it could advance very far.

 Any development on the project was cancelled by 1984, but rumors about the “Model 5″ and “Model 4C” persisted for years after that.
 In 1985, in response to a question identifying the “Model 4C” by name, a Radio Shack spokesperson officially denied the rumors in the “Ask Tandy” column in 80 Micro, stating:

 We have no plans for a color version of the Model 4 or an Apple IIc look-alike.